Skip to content

 Serve the gyoza with a dipping sauce of light soy sauce, (Japanese rice) vinegar, a couple of drops of sesame oil and a pinch of chili powder.
 I also like to make a chili oil as a dip as well from time to time.

-For the chili oil: heat up 4 tablespoons of olive oil in a small pan.
-Add a teaspoon of chili powder and a teaspoon of chili flakes or cayenne pepper.
-Give it a good stir and let it cook for a couple of minutes.
+Gently warm 4 tbsps of olive oil.
+Add 1 tsp of chili powder and 1 tsp of chili flakes (or cayenne pepper).
+Give it a good stir.
+Let it cook for a couple of minutes.

 Then take the pan off the heat and let the chili oil cool down fully.